jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 ### LE 2 Use of remaining credits by companies and trustees
 When this section applies
-(1) This section applies when a person described in subsection (2) has an amount of tax credit remaining for a tax year under section LA 5(4) (Treatment of remaining credits).
+(1) This section applies when––
+  (a) a person described in subsection (2) has an amount of tax credit remaining for a tax year under section LA 5(4) (Treatment of remaining credits):
+  (b) a life insurer has an amount of tax credit remaining for a tax year under section LA 5(4), but only to the extent to which the amount is for their shareholder base.
 Certain persons only
-(2) The person referred to in subsection (1) must be— (a) a company; or
+(2) The person referred to in subsection (1)(a) must be— (a) a company that is not a life insurer; or
   (b) a trustee (other than the Maori trustee); or
   (c) a Maori authority.
 Calculating amount of tax loss component
-(3) The person has a tax loss component for the corresponding income year equal to an amount calculated using the formula— Definition of items in formula
+(3) The person or the life insurer, as applicable, has a tax loss component for the corresponding income year equal to an amount calculated using the formula—
+Definition of items in formula
 (4) In the formula,—
-  (a) person’s remaining credit is the amount of the tax credit remaining for the tax year under section LA 5(4):
+  (a) person’s remaining credit is the amount of the tax credit remaining for the tax year under section LA 5(4), but, for a life insurer, only to the extent to which the amount is for their shareholder base:
   (b) tax rate is the basic rate of income tax set out in schedule 1, part A (Basic tax rates: income tax, ESCT, RSCT, RWT, and attributed fringe benefits).

+### LE 2B Use of remaining credits by life insurer on policyholder base
+When this section applies
+(1) This section applies to a life insurer who has an amount of tax credit remaining for a tax year (the surplus credit year) under section LA 5(4) (Treatment of remaining credits), but only to the extent to which the amount is for their policyholder base.
+Policyholder base allowable deduction
+(2) The life insurer has a deduction included as their policyholder base allowable deduction, for the income year corresponding to the tax year after the surplus credit year equal to an amount calculated using the formula––policyholder remaining creditpolicyholder rate.
+Definition of items in formula
+(3) In the formula,––
+  (a) policyholder remaining credit is the amount of the tax credit remaining for the surplus credit year under section LA 5(4), but only to the extent to which the amount is for the life insurer's policyholder base:
+  (b) policyholder rate is the basic rate of income tax set out in schedule 1, part A, clause 8 (Basic tax rates: income tax, ESCT, RSCT, RWT, and attributed fringe benefits).

 ### LE 3 Use of remaining credits by others
 When this section applies
-(1) This section applies when a person other than a person referred to in section LE 2(2) has an amount of tax credit remaining for a tax year under section LA 5(4) (Treatment of remaining credits).
+(1) This section applies when a person other than a person referred to in section LE 2(2) or a life insurer has an amount of tax credit remaining for a tax year under section LA 5(4) (Treatment of remaining credits).
 Amount carried forward
 (2) The amount may be carried forward to the next tax year as a credit carried forward.
 Amount of reduction